MikeyBeez/AITools/README.md

 # AITools

+this is a new project that isn't released yet -- so don't expect too much.

 AITools is a Python project that provides utilities and tools for working with AI agents.

 ## Project Structure